catcher23/fatebook/README.md

 ### Phase 3: Walls and Comments (2 days)

 Phase 3 adds a wall.
-Walls belong to a Profile page, which has its own `Index` view.
+Walls belong to a Person page, which has its own `Index` view.
 Create JSON API for Comments.
 Comments can be left on walls and pictures, edited, and deleted.
-Friends can be tagged in pictures.
+People can be tagged in pictures.

 [Details][phase-three]

-### Phase 4: Searching and adding friends (1 day)
+### Phase 4: Searching people and adding friends (2 days)

-Users can search for friends using a search box, from a collection of preseeded friends.
+Users can search for people using a search box, from a collection of preseeded people.
 Once the search is implemented, I will extend this to a fuzzy search that matches names.
+Machine users can add connections to human profiles with a search page that sorts according to personality characteristics.

 [Details][phase-four]

 ### Phase 5: Check in with Google maps (2 days)

-Users can check in their location using google maps.
-It will be integrated with the Yelp Api so that users can check in at actual places.
-A marker and a date will be added to the map.
+Users can check in people at locations using google maps.
+It will be integrated with the Yelp Api so that users can check people in at actual places.
+A marker and date will be added to the map.

 [Details][phase-five]